CCJ Mortgages: Getting a Mortgage With a CCJ

 A CCJ, or county court judgment, may be issued if someone has taken legal action against you, claiming that you owe them money.
 Receiving a CCJ means the court has ruled that you are indeed liable for the amount in question.

-If you fail to pay the full amount within a month, the judgment will be recorded and remain on your record for six years.
+If you fail to pay the full amount within 30 days, the judgment will be recorded and remain on your record for six years.
 This can make it more difficult to obtain credit, which is why a CCJ can be a significant concern if you're planning to apply for a mortgage.

 Can you get a mortgage with a CCJ?

-How recent is your CCJ?
-Naturally, the more recent your CCJ, the greater its impact on your chances of securing a mortgage.
-For example, if it occurred years ago and you’ve had no financial issues since, a lender will typically be more lenient than if the CCJ was within the last 12 months.
+1. How recent is your CCJ?
+The more recent your CCJ, the greater its impact on your chances of securing a mortgage.
+If it occurred over three years ago and you’ve had no financial issues since, a lender will typically be more lenient than if the CCJ was within the last 12 months.

 How much can you borrow for a mortgage with a CCJ?

-That said, if you have a CCJ, then some lenders may impose a cap on your loan-to-value (LTV) ratio, which could limit the amount they’re willing to lend.
+That said, if you have a CCJ, then some lenders may impose a cap on your LTV ratio, which could limit the amount they’re willing to lend.

 How to get a mortgage with a CCJ